jonlpersson/ed-latimore/site/_drafts/business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 The more time you spend making things, the less time you have to enjoy the things you make.

-&nbsp;The more you enjoy what someone else makes, the less time you have to make something of your own.
+ The more you enjoy what someone else makes, the less time you have to make something of your own.

 ## 5\.
 Don’t mix business and pleasure

-*Number 5, Never sell no crack where you rest at**I don't care if they want a ounce, tell 'em bounce\!*
+*Number 5, Never sell no crack where you rest at\*\*I don't care if they want a ounce, tell 'em bounce\!*

 The warning here is never sell drugs where you live, because unsatisfied customers and rival drug dealers are likely to seek you out where you sell.
 If you live where you do business, then not only is your home put in danger, you also introduce the possibility of collateral damage and innocent bystanders whom you care about getting attacked in a retaliation